AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Methodology

 \textbf{Step 3.
 Primitive Composition: Hierarchical Meta-Clustering and Temporal Clustering.} To identify prevalent temporal compositions of these clusters, we then apply spectral clustering \citep{von2007tutorial} to the matrix of transition probabilities between clusters.
 This gives rise to a smaller set of meta-cluster which highlight hierarchically structured reasoning steps.
 To infer the number of meta-clusters, we identify the largest spectral gap, using a minimum of four meta-clusters.

 \textbf{Step 4.
 Primitive Validation: Primitive Vector Extraction.} Finally, we extract primitive vectors associated with particular clusters by adapting the methodology put forward in \cite{todd2024function}.
-We compute the average attention head activations over all tokens that are a part of a particular cluster (using 100 responses) and then average the outputs of the top attention heads that reliably carry out a function ($k=35$; see appendix).
+Specifically, we extract attention head activations for multiple responses and, for each cluster $c$, compute the average activations across all tokens belonging to that cluster.
+We then average the activations over the top $k=35$ attention heads that reliably carry out in-context learning functions (following the definition in \citet{todd2024function}, see App.~\ref{app:pv-definition} for further details).

 This yields a candidate primitive vector for each extracted cluster.
 We validate candidate primitives by defining behavioral hallmarks associated with their proposed computational role and testing whether injecting the extracted primitive vectors results in an increase in those behavioral hallmarks.
-Beyond primitive validation, we also examine their compositional generalization by testing their arithmetic composition and cross-task transfer, injecting primitive vectors extracted from AIME into the model while it performs TSP.
+Beyond validation, we also examine their compositional generalization by testing their arithmetic composition and cross-task transfer, injecting primitive vectors extracted from AIME into the model while it performs TSP.

-\textbf{Algorithmic Fingerprinting.} For a given set of clusters $1,\dotsc,k$ and a response $i$, we extract the relative frequency of tokens assigned to each cluster, $f_i\in\mathbb{R}^k$, $\sum_if_i=1$.
-We consider $f_i$ as a simple ``algorithmic fingerprint'' of a particular reasoning trace, highlighting differences between the primitives involved in different responses.
-In particular, we analyze the algorithmic dissimilarity between two responses by computing the symmetric $\chi$-squared distance between their frequencies,
+\textbf{Algorithmic Fingerprinting.} For a set of $k$ clusters and a response $j$, we extract the relative frequency of tokens assigned to each cluster, $f^{(j)}\in\mathbb{R}^k$. $f^{(j)}$ provides an ``algorithmic fingerprint'', highlighting differences between the primitives involved in different responses.
+We measure the algorithmic dissimilarity between responses by the symmetric $\chi$-squared distance between their frequencies,